-Prepare Now for MY2026
+Prepare Now for MY2026 and Beyond

 Medicare Advantage (MA) now serves over half of all Medicare beneficiaries.
 As enrollment climbs, so does the pressure to perform.
 CMS Star Ratings aren’t just a benchmark — they drive Medicare Advantage quality bonus payments (QBP), member trust, and long-term competitiveness.